Withholding Taxes: Minnesota

 - Whether an employee is a resident or nonresident of Minnesota determines whether the employee is subject to income tax withholding in the state.
 Different income tax withholding rules apply when a Minnesota resident works in another state, when a nonresident works in Minnesota, and when an expatriate works abroad.
 See Withholding on Residents, Nonresidents and Expatriates.

-- IRS Form W-4, Employee's Withholding Allowance Certificate, is normally used for Minnesota personal income tax withholding.
+- IRS Form W-4 is normally used for Minnesota personal income tax withholding.
 However, an employee must file Minnesota Form W-4MN, Minnesota Employee Withholding Allowance/Exemption Certificate, under certain circumstances.
 See Employee Withholding Forms.

 - Withholding on supplemental wage payments, such as bonuses, is calculated differently depending on whether or not the payments are made simultaneously with regular wages.
 See Supplemental Wages.

 - Employers are required to provide certain information to employees on an annual basis.
 Minnesota employers must provide IRS Form W-2, Wage and Tax Statement, to current employees annually.
 See Form W-2 Requirements.

 - Minnesota employers must maintain adequate records for a certain number of years.
 See Recordkeeping Requirements.